p4lang/p4c/README.md

   makes no such assumption and can be used to represent many switch architectures.
 Three different -although similar- such architectures can be found in the targets/ directory.
-If you are a networking company interested in programming your device (parser, macth-action pipeline, deparser) with P4, you can use bmv2 to reproduce the behavior of your device.
+If you are a networking company interested in programming your device (parser, match-action pipeline, deparser) with P4, you can use bmv2 to reproduce the behavior of your device.

 ### How do program my own target / switch architecture using bmv2 ?